CP Violation in the $B_s^0$ system: CP violation in mixing

 where $N(f)$ ($f = \Dsminus \mu^+$ or $\Dsplus \mu^-$) is the number of reconstructed events in the final state $f$.
 It can be expressed as

 This expression takes into account the absence of the initial flavour tagging, the possible difference in the production cross-sections $\sigma(\Bs)$ and $\sigma(\barBs)$, and time dependent reconstruction efficiency $\epsilon(f,t)$ of the final state $f$.
-Note that the measured raw asymmetry is potentially affected by detection asymmetries, in particular differences between $\mu^+$ -$\mu^-$, and $\pip$-$\pim$ detection efficiencies.
-However, the two kaons from $\phi$ decay have almost the same momentum spectrum.
-Thus, their selection does not induce any detection asymmetry.
+The most important instrumental charge-asymmetries are related to differences between $\mu^+$ -$\mu^-$, and $\pip$-$\pim$ detection efficiencies.
+The two opposite-charge kaons from $\phi$ decay have almost the same momentum spectrum, and thus charge-dependent detection effects do not influence the measured asymmetry.

 Using the expressions of the time evolution of $\Bs$ mesons, assuming that the ratio of the reconstruction efficiencies $r_\epsilon \equiv \epsilon(\Dsminus \mu^+, t) / \epsilon(\Dsplus \mu^-, t)$ does not depend on time, and neglecting the second order terms, the semi-leptonic charge asymmetry $\asls$ is related to $A_{\rm meas}$ as